Dynamical arrest in active nematic turbulence: Director-based defect-free model

 These stresses arise from the elastic distortions of the director field $\bm{n}$.
 Distortions produce an orientational field $h_\alpha = - \delta F_n/\delta n_\alpha = K\nabla^2 n_\alpha + h_\parallel^0 n_\alpha$ computed from the Frank free energy which, in the one-constant $K$ approximation, reads

 Here, we assumed that the fluid is deep in the nematic phase so that the director field has a fixed modulus $|\bm{n}| = 1$.
 This constraint is imposed by the second term through the Lagrange multiplier $h_\parallel^0$.
 We start with a continuous director field, which precludes the generation of topological defects \cite{Alert2020a,Lavi2024}.
+Note that this constraint is lifted in our analysis of the full Q-tensor model, presented in the final section of this paper.

 The last term in \cref{eq force-balance} arises from the symmetric part of the deviatoric stress, which is given by the constitutive equation \cite{Kruse2005,Marchetti2013,Prost2015,Julicher2018}

 Here, $\eta$ is the shear viscosity, $v_{\alpha\beta} = 1/2 \left(\partial_\alpha v_\beta + \partial_\beta v_\alpha \right)$ is the symmetric part of the strain-rate tensor, $\zeta$ is the active stress parameter, and $\hat{q}_{\alpha\beta} = n_\alpha n_\beta - 1/2\, \delta_{\alpha\beta}$ is the nematic orientation tensor defined by the director $\bm{n}$.
 The last term describes stresses due to flow alignment, with parameter $\nu$.